beerjson/beerjson/docs/recipe.json.md

 ## RecipeType

-RecipeType composes the information stored in a beerjson recipe
+RecipeType composes the information stored in a beerjson recipe.

 **RecipeType** is an object with these properties: